10up/gutenberg-best-practices/training/05-inner-blocks.md

 echo $args['content']; // phpcs:disable
 ```

 From here we are most of the way there.
-You are not able to insert any blocks you want and the content actually gets saved into the database and shows on the frontend.
+You are now able to insert any blocks you want and the content actually gets saved into the database and shows on the frontend.

 There are a few things to keep in mind though to improve the User Experience of our block.